anuvyklack/windows.nvim/README.md

   needed if you want animations

-Also, if you enable animations, is recommended to set `winwidth`, `winminwidth` options to some reasonable and equal values (between 5 and 20 will be OK).
+Also, if you enable animations, is recommended to set `winwidth`, `winminwidth` options to some reasonable and equal values (between 5 and 20 will be OK), and disable `equalalways` option.

 You can install and setup **windows.nvim** with [packer](https://github.com/wbthomason/packer.nvim) plugin manager using next snippet: